pygame/pygame/docs/reST/ref/mouse.rst

    to see if they are ``MOUSEBUTTONDOWN``, ``MOUSEBUTTONUP``, or ``MOUSEMOTION``.

-   Note, that on ``X11`` some XServers use middle button emulation.
+   Note, that on ``X11`` some X servers use middle button emulation.
 When you click both buttons 1 and 3 at the same time a 2 button event can be emitted.

    Note, remember to call ``pygame.event.get()`` before this function.